zupermind/releases/README.md

 .\mcdp.exe version
 ```

-#### Windows Subsystem for Linux (WSL)

-If using WSL, download the **Ubuntu** version instead and follow the Linux instructions.

 **💡 Tip:** This is a CLI tool.
-If you double-click the .exe file, you'll see instructions on how to use it from a terminal.
+If you double-click the .exe file, you'll see nothing; you have to use it from a terminal.

 </details>